IBM/cpdctl/README_command_reference.md

   "description" : "A description more fully describes an asset.
 It can also be much longer than the asset name.", "name" : "Choose Any Name for your Asset", "origin_country" : "us",
-  "owner_id" : "testString",
+  "owner_id" : "exampleString",
-  "resource_key" : "testString",
+  "resource_key" : "exampleString",
   "rov" : {
     "mode" : 38
   },